 IndigiNews is an independent news organization that is a part of Discourse Community Publishing, a privately owned business.
-It covers issues important to Indigenous communities and has received funding from foundations via contracts for services and charitable partners.
+It covers issues important to Indigenous communities and has received funding from foundations via contracts for services and charitable partners. b.
+Agency agreements:

-II.
-Agency agreement:

 A foundation can directly use an agent to carry out activities on its behalf.
 The charity must be able to demonstrate direction and control over the funding provided to the agent.
 Example:

-La Converse is a digital non-profit news organization that serves communities traditionally underrepresented and misrepresented in Quebec and Canadian media.
+La Converse is a digital nonprofit news organization that serves communities traditionally underrepresented and misrepresented in Quebec and Canadian media.
 It has received foundation funding via agreements with a charitable partner, contracts for services, and agency agreements.
 What are non-Qualified Donees (NQDs)

-NQDs are entities who have not received charitable designation from the Canada Revenue Agency, such as nonprofits, associations, businesses.

-III.
-Gift via a partnership with a charitable trustee:
+NQDs are entities who have not received charitable designation from the Canada Revenue Agency, such as nonprofits, associations, businesses. c.
+Gifts via partnership with a charitable trustee:

 A foundation can make a gift to another charity that in turn, can carry out its activities through an intermediary, such as a non-qualified donee.
 Example:

-The Investigative Journalism Foundation is a non-profit news organization that has received foundation funding through a charitable partner.
+The Investigative Journalism Foundation is a nonprofit news organization that has received foundation funding through a charitable partner.
+II.
+Grants to non-qualified donees:

-IV.
-Grant to a non-qualified donee:

 In late 2022, Canada's Income Tax Act was amended to allow NQDs to receive funding from registered charities (including foundations).
-Guidelines to support the sector in carrying out these types of relationships are still being drafted and are expected to be finalized later in 2023.
-In these types of relationships, the legislation asks charities to conduct due diligence, ensure there's a written agreement and an accountability mechanism of some kind in place, and that the activities of the grant further their charitable missions.
+In these types of relationships, the legislation asks charities to conduct due diligence, ensure there is an agreement and an accountability mechanism of some kind in place, and that the activities of the grant are charitable and align with the charity's charitable purposes.
+Guidelines developed by the CRA to support the sector in making grants directly to non-qualified donees were finalized in late 2023.